stanleesocca/Minimal_website/content/_index.md

 Hi, my name is Stanley.
 I'm a PhD student in Laboratoire des Sciences du Climat et de l'Environnement (LSCE).
 My overarching interest lies in the intersection of Oceanography, Marine ecology and Biogeochemistry.
-Currently, I will be working on aspect of benthic biogeochemical cycle and early diagenesis modelling.
+Currently, I will be working on numerical modelling of benthic biogeochemical cycle.

 I decided to create this space as a landing page for my work.
-Occassionally, I will share some personal experiences/story on my academic training.
+Occassionally, I will share some experiences, story, commentaries along the way.